 Chula Vista Living Trust: Skip ~$38,000 in San Diego County Probate

-With 2026 Chula Vista median home values around $800,000 — and Eastlake homes topping $1,000,000 — statutory probate fees under CA Probate Code §10810 strip families of roughly $38,000 on a median home and near $46,000 on an Eastlake estate. ⚠️ NOTE: Chula Vista is South Bay, but San Diego County probate is centralized downtown at the Central Courthouse, 1100 Union Street — about 10 miles north, with a 12-18 month process.
-An attorney-reviewed living trust is the only legal way to avoid that court entirely for Otay Ranch, Rolling Hills Ranch, Bonita, and other Chula Vista neighborhoods.
+With 2026 Chula Vista median home values around $800,000 — and Rolling Hills Ranch homes topping $1,000,000 — statutory probate fees under CA Probate Code §10810 strip families of roughly $38,000 on a median home and near $46,000 on a million-dollar East-side estate. ⚠️ NOTE: Chula Vista is South Bay, but San Diego County probate is centralized downtown at the Central Courthouse, 1100 Union Street — about 10 miles north, with a 12-18 month process.
+An attorney-reviewed living trust is the only legal way to avoid that court entirely for Otay Ranch, Eastlake, Bonita, and other Chula Vista neighborhoods.

 Protect My Chula Vista Estate → $400